 Don’t fill your boots with water and let them dry.

-This is often recommended for work boots and hiking boots.
-This myth is perpetuated by military types for quickly breaking in boots, and that might work if you’re in the military, but seems like it’s just bad advice that won’t die, because wearing wet boots has tons of down sides for your foot and boot health.
-Especially, if you own heritage boots with cork and other oldy-timey materials.
-Too much water can cause the leather and other materials (like cork midsoles!) to rot, warp, or shrink.
+This method is sometimes recommended for work boots and hiking boots, often perpetuated by military types for quickly breaking in boots.
+That might work if you’re in the military, but wearing wet boots has tons of downsides for your foot and boot health.

-Work boots, military boots, and hiking boots are built differently from a pair of heritage boots.
-They have more synthetic materials like nylon, Poron, and EVA that are more durable if they get wet.
+Too much water can cause the leather and other materials (like cork midsoles!) of heritage boots to rot, warp, or shrink.
+Work boots, military boots, and hiking boots are built differently from heritage boots; they have more synthetic materials like nylon, Poron, and EVA that are more durable if they get wet.
 These boots dry quicker and won’t rot as easily.
 Also, there’s less leather, or the leather has been treated to prevent it from drying out and cracking.
-If you need to break in a pair of work boots quickly, and you know they are mostly synthetic, just use the same advice we gave above.
+If you need to break in a pair of work boots quickly, and they are mostly synthetic, just use the same advice we gave above.

 Don’t wear wet socks around